Failure modes, effects, and diagnostic analysis: Development

-With these changes, the FMEDA technique has matured to become more complete and useful.

 Functional failure mode analysis

-Also in the early 2000s functional failure mode analysis was added to the FMEDA process by John C. Grebe.
-In early FMEDA work, component failure modes were mapped directly to "safe" or "dangerous" categories per IEC 61508.
+In the early 2000s functional failure mode analysis was added to the FMEDA process by John C. Grebe.
+In early FMEDA work, component failure modes were mapped directly to "safe" or "dangerous" categories per IEC 61508, 1st Edition.
 This was relatively easy since everything that was not "dangerous" was "safe."
 With multiple failure mode categories now existing, direct assignment became more difficult.
 In addition, it became clear that the category assignment might change if a product were used in different applications.
 With direct failure mode category assignment during the FMEDA, a new FMEDA was required for each new application or each variation in usage.

-Under the functional failure mode approach, the actual functional failure modes of the product are identified during an FMEA.
+Under the functional failure mode approach, the actual functional failure modes of the product are identified during a DFMEA.
 During the detailed FMEDA, each component failure mode is mapped to a functional failure mode.
 The functional failure modes are then categorized according to product failure mode in a particular application.
-This eliminates the need for more detailed work when a new application is considered.